AmsterdamPHP/meetup-raffle-machine/README.md

     ```

 ## How to use it
-1. Open the application in your web browser.
-You are presented with a list of meetups.
-The list includes meetups in the past and up to one day in the future.
+1. Open the app index page to be presented with a list of meetups.
-2. Select a meetup.
+2. Click on a meetup.
 3. Press [space] or [page down] to start raffles.

 The page down key allows us to use most presentation remotes as well.